NYC food tours with Secret Food Tours NYC

 From sweet to savory, the variety of fillings are endless.
 Classic combinations include peanut butter and jelly and bacon and cheddar cream cheese.
-The braver foodies among you may be keen to try scallion tofu, strawberry tofu or Dutch apple.
+More adventurous foodies among you may be keen to try scallion tofu, strawberry tofu or Dutch apple.

 My adventurous side doesn’t activate till after midday, so I stuck to one of the classic bagel and filling combos.
 Simple yet delicious, the ‘everything’ bagel with cream cheese did its name proud.
 Doughy yet buttery soft, it’s really everything you’d want in a good quality bagel.

 Ale house — Secret Food Tour NYC

 The only other time I’ve been in a bar/pub around 11am is when I’m back in Veneto, Italy.
 It’s normal to see enjoy a spritz pre-lunch, and there’s zero judgement!
 So, I felt quite comfortable walking into the ale house at 11.15am.

 A colonial style brick building, it appears like any other American sports bar on the surface.
 However, behind its wood paneling lies a colorful history.
 In its past life, the building was a 19th century stable and carriage and a jazz club called Café Bohemia.
 Legendary musician Miles David played here a few times, before the stage became a kitchen.

 Speaking of the kitchen, the ale house dishes out classic bar favorites.
 We were there to taste one of its star attractions, the Reuben Sandwich.